Thiruvananthapuram Corporation

-Thiruvananthapuram Municipal Corporation, also known as Thiruvananthapuram Central, is the municipal corporation that administrates the city of Thiruvananthapuram, the capital of Kerala.
-The city corporation is spread over 214.86 km^{2} with 100 wards and a population of 957,730 inhabitants.
-It includes the Legislative Assembly constituencies of Thiruvananthapuram, Vattiyoorkavu, Nemom, Kazhakkoottam and 5 wards of the Kovalam constituency.
-The current mayor is Arya Rajendran of the Communist Party of India (Marxist); presently the youngest mayor in the country.
+Thiruvananthapuram Municipal Corporation is the municipal corporation that administrates the city of Thiruvananthapuram, the capital of Kerala.
+The city corporation is spread over 214.86 km^{2} with 101 wards and a population of 957,730 inhabitants.
+It includes the Legislative Assembly constituencies of Thiruvananthapuram, Vattiyoorkavu, Nemom, Kazhakkoottam and four wards of the Kovalam constituency.

 History

 The Conservancy Department was started in Thiruvananthapuram in 1877 during the reign of the king Ayilyam Thirunal of the Travancore kingdom.
 Under this arrangement, the town was divided into 5 divisions, namely Kottaykkakam (areas inside the Fort), Chalai, Sreevaraham, Manacaud and Pettah.

 The first president of the Committee was Dewan Peshkar Iraviperur Pillai.
 There were 19 members in the committee.
 The Thiruvananthapuram Municipality came into existence in 1920.
 After two decades, during the reign of Sree Chithira Thirunal Balarama Varma, Thiruvananthapuram Municipality was converted into Municipal Corporation on 30 October 1940.